JanetMuthiora/Professional-Statement/README.md

 # Professional-Statement
 CyberSecurity Professional Statement

-STRENGTHS - Effective time management, Great organization skills , Timely and efficient problem solving, Effective written and verbal communication skills
+My  name is Janet I am a self driven,passionate and goal oriented individual pivotting into technology with cybersecurity as my primary focus .
+With a backgroung in healthcare and pharmaceutical retail my transferrable strengths include but not limited to effective time management, great organization skills , timely and efficient problem solving, effective written and verbal communication skills

-VALUES - adhereing to law , strong team player , protecting people and sensitive information
+My Values include - adhereing to the laws and regulations , strong team player and collaborator , protecting people and sensitive information

 What interests me to cybersecurity

 1.exciting role in technology with a clear roadmap

-2.improving my own security and protecting those around me from cyber crimes
+2.improving my own personal security measures and protecting those around me.

 Who is the audience for my professional statement